 The Ohio State University’s large consolidated animal care program supports an extensive and comprehensive research program including the Colleges of Medicine, Public Health, Dentistry, Pharmacy, Veterinary Medicine, Agriculture, and Social and Behavioral Sciences.
 The entire animal care and use program is accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
 The core biomedical housing facilities (University Laboratory Animal Resources, ULAR) consist of 9 separate buildings located primarily within the Health Sciences complex.
 Approximately 70,000 sq. ft of animal housing space consists primarily of rodent barrier housing utilizing individually ventilated caging systems, and housing for accommodating large animals, rabbits, and non-human primates.
 Biomedical support services include a ULAR experimental surgery suite, small animal imaging core, and biohazard housing at the ABSL2 and ABSL3 levels.
 Dedicated agricultural housing facilities are located in Columbus, Wooster, and various locations throughout the state and are managed by the College of Food, Agriculture, and Environmental Sciences.

 ULAR Facility Access Procedure

-Key card (Buck ID or Medical Center ID) access will be granted to individuals listed on an active animal protocol when all required training is completed.
+Key card (Buck ID) access will be granted to individuals listed on an active animal protocol when all required training is completed.

 ULAR Facility Hours and Reservations